 Stay up-to-date with the latest tips & strategies.
 Get additional discounts & alerts on offers.

-Let us start off with a brief description to customer advocacy.
+Let us start off with a brief description of customer advocacy.
 Well, it is not a difficult term to understand, however, it is undeniably the most important term a business has to focus upon!

-It is that part of your business which will help you increase your brand power and will ultimately usher in good conversions.
+It is that part of your business that will help you increase your brand power and will ultimately usher in good conversions.
 It adds up to your goodwill as well as your monetary outlook.
 Nowadays, a business should take customer advocacy programs effectively.

 They should employ a great team who are willing to engage on various social media platforms with great enthusiasm.
-An innate interest to discover who, where, how and why are the people buying and appreciating your products and services should be there.
+An innate interest to discover who, where, how, and why are the people buying and appreciating your products and services should be there.

 “Get closer than ever to your customers.
 So close that you tell them what they need well before they realize it themselves.” – Steve Jobs

 Can you now surmise the importance of customer advocacy?
 I believe you are pretty convinced!

 Have a look at these key ingredients that will help you sail your ship smoothly on this huge ocean of business